 Shatil’s Shared Society program is born out of the belief that in order to bring Jewish- and Arab-Israelis together in a common vision, Israel needs something stronger and more robust than the promotion of coexistence and mutual tolerance.
 Shatil is therefore advancing the powerful concept of a shared society, one in which all its population groups feel a sense of ownership.
 To attain this vision, we are building and facilitating Arab-Jewish dialogue and joint-action processes which tackle root causes of conflict, alleviate tensions, and develop both interim and long-term solutions.
-We pursue four strategies:
+We pursue three strategies:

 In order for a shared society to be made possible, there is a need to address inequalities in policies and institutions, such as the distribution of budgets, land, and other resources; planning and housing rights; education; and community and religious services.
-Shatil helps residents of cities around the country to mobilize and giving them the tools to achieve their goals, such as equal housing rights for Arabs in Lod and a school for Arab children in Nazareth.

 Facilitating Meaningful Dialogue and Cooperation

 Believing that it is important for the Jewish and Arab communities in Israel to engage constructively on the challenging issues that divide them, Shatil convenes intellectual, social, religious, media, business and political leaders from both communities.
 The Shatil-created Forum of Shared Society Organizations, comprised of eight leading organizations in the field, coordinates strategies together towards a more equal society.
 These leaders come away from Forum meetings with new insights that enable them to work together for the improvement of minority-majority relations in Israel and towards de-escalation of potentially violent ethnic conflict.